Unboxed-Software/solana-course/content/cpi.md

----
-title: Cross Program Invocations
-objectives:
-- Explain Cross-Program Invocations (CPIs)
-- Describe how to construct and use CPIs
-- Explain how a program provides a signature for a PDA
-- Avoid common pitfalls and troubleshoot common errors associated with CPIs
----

 # TL;DR

 - A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific instruction on the program called